Course Listing

 Friday

-This is a SAT/UNSAT seminar course focused on design thinking, analysis, planning, and executing the development of engineered systems.
+This is a seminar course focused on design thinking, analysis, planning, and executing the development of engineered systems.
 Weekly meetings will include discussions and assigned readings of case studies and examples of the systems surrounding the developing technical system.
 Organizing and executing research, innovation, and product design at the scales from academic group, to startup, to major industry will be discussed.
 The course is designed to allow the engineer and designer to integrate technical knowledge into an executable framework as an individual or leader of a design team.

 Course Website